heathermiller/dist-prog-book/chapter/1/gRPC.md

   <em>Figure 6: Benchmark showing the queries-per-second on two virtual machines with 32 cores each.</em>
 </p>

-Most of the public Google APIs - including the Speech API, Vision API, BigTable, Pub/Sub, etc. - have been ported to support gRPC, and their definitions can be found at the following location:
+Most of the public Google APIs - including the Speech API, Vision API, Bigtable, Pub/Sub, etc. - have been ported to support gRPC, and their definitions can be found at the following location:

 <p align="center">
   <img src="figures/grpc-googleapis.png" /><br>